Aboard Emperor Palpatine’s Shuttle, Lambda-Class T4-a Executive Model, Outer Rim, Moddell Sector, 4 ABY…

 Lord Vader truly had betrayed the Empire.
 He had betrayed them all.

 “You would accept the word of this girl over mine?”
 Aloo said to the room with a gesture of frustration.
 Again, everyone looked down at the table as if it were suddenly the most interesting thing in the room.
-Silence.
+His protest was met with silence.
 A wicked smile curved across Krest’s face.
 She nodded in approval to Meera and faced Aloo.
 Her smirk angered him, but he acquiesced.

 “Very well, Captain.
 If Lord Vader betrayed us and the Emperor is truly dead, we must now think to ourselves and our safety.
 The rebels will be emboldened to pursue us after such a victory.
 No doubt they detected our escape.
 This shuttle is equipped with the most advanced cloaking technology ever developed.
 I suggest we use it and maintain radio silence.
 Set course for Coruscant and the safety of the senate.
 They will protect us now.”